Rice football finished out the season on a three-game winning streak, making for an exciting finale in our 2019 film room series.

 Two plays by two freshmen who, eligibility-wise, will still be freshmen next year.
 Big things are coming for this Rice offense.

 And finally, I just wanted to thank y’all for sticking with me and this column for the year.
 It’s been a blast doing it, and the work I’ve put in has made me a smarter football fan.
-I hope y’all have enjoyed it as well.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+I hope y’all have enjoyed it as well.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.